hasfurkan/Assembly_ARM_Parking_Sensor/README.md

 3. 2 Buttons Placed on the TM4C123G Board to be able to switch between states.
 4. HC-SR04 Ultrasonic Sensor to measure distance.
 5. Stepper Motor to demonstrate rotational motion.

+Deeper explanations on the project is given in ProjectReport.pdf